xrettle/WFGY/TensionUniverse/BlackHole/Q121_ai_alignment_problem.md

 for a threshold `epsilon_align` that:

-* is chosen in advance as part of the encoding and safety requirements,
+* is chosen in advance as part of the encoding and safety requirements for this version,
 * does not need to shrink to zero,
 * remains bounded and does not grow arbitrarily with improved modeling resolution or additional relevant data about the same scenario.

+This low tension principle does not provide a construction of such families.
+It is only a way to classify scenarios once an encoding and an `epsilon_align` threshold have been fixed.

 ### 4.3 Misalignment as persistent high tension